kalagia-k/spotify_2024/README.md

 - **Listening time by Month** (col/line)
 - **Device breakdown** (donut)
 - Cards: **Most Listened Date**, **Most Listened Album**, **% Skipped**, **% Shuffle**

+Spotify is a trademark of Spotify AB; logo used for illustrative purposes.